discordjs/guide/guide/command-handling/adding-features.md

 	}
 ```

-We use an if statement to check if the `usage` property exists (and is truthy) first, so that we don't accidentaly end up with `undefined` in the reply string (in the case that we forget to properply supply the property in our command file, or some similar incident).
+Use an if statement to check if the `usage` property exists (and is truthy) first, so that you don't accidentaly end up with `undefined` in the reply string (in the case that you forget to properply supply the property in our command file, or some similar incident).
 A simple addition like such can easily improve the end user's UX.

 ### Guild only commands

 Some commands are meant to be used only inside servers and won't work whatsoever in DMs.
 A prime example of this would be a kick command.
 You can add a property to the necessary commands to determine whether or not it should be only available outside of servers.

-In the kick command we created in an earlier chapter, make the following changes:
+In the kick command you created in an earlier chapter, make the following changes:

 ```diff
 module.exports = {